-Climate Voices is our core programme to inspire and enable secondary school students across the UK to think critically about climate change, to have a say in their own sustainable futures, and to lead climate action in schools.
+Climate Voices was our core programme from 2015-2021 to inspire and enable secondary school students across the UK to think critically about climate change, to have a say in their own sustainable futures, and to lead climate action in schools.

 Inspiring climate action

-Since 2015, Climate Voices has enabled more young people across the UK, particularly from schools with higher levels of disadvantage, to have a clear route to engagement in climate action and a recognised voice in their own sustainable futures.
+The Climate Voices programme (2015-2021) enabled more young people across the UK, particularly from schools with higher levels of disadvantage, to have a clear route to engagement in climate action and a recognised voice in their own sustainable futures.

 - Climate conferences using UN-style negotiations to deepen understanding of global experiences of climate change, climate justice and of the challenges of change on this scale.